Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 I have identified a way to silently install a Chrome extension avoiding the "common" TTP's attackers use today.

+- no command line parameters
+- can be installed while in use but it wont re-load until chrome restarts so it is up to you if you want to kill chrome

 ### Methodology/Walkthrough

 ### POC